Plumbing Winterization Service: Complete Guide for Vacation & Seasonal Homes

 What happens if I skip winterization and a pipe bursts?

-The average frozen pipe incident causes about $27,000 in damage, according to insurance industry data.
-Beyond the pipe repair itself, you're looking at potential water damage to walls, flooring, ceilings, insulation, and personal belongings — plus the cost of emergency plumbing service, mold remediation, and temporary housing if the damage is severe.
-Many homeowner's insurance policies also reduce or deny claims for freeze damage in vacant homes.
+According to State Farm's January 2026 report, the average frozen pipe insurance claim payout exceeded $30,000 from 2024 through mid-2025, with the carrier processing over 20,000 claims totaling $628 million in paid losses.
+Beyond the pipe repair itself, you're facing potential water damage to walls, flooring, ceilings, insulation, and personal belongings, plus emergency plumbing service, mold remediation, and temporary housing costs.
+Many homeowners insurance policies also reduce or deny claims for freeze damage in vacant homes where heat wasn't maintained or the system wasn't drained.
 Review our guide on common plumbing mistakes to avoid other costly oversights.

 Do frost-free outdoor faucets still need to be winterized?